Search

 The CVE (Common Vulnerability Enumeration) database, exploit DB, independent security researchers, research that the vendor has performed themselves, and information released by the frameworks or third-party component creators.

-SCA tools do not perform static or dynamic analysis of the code within the third-party components themselves, they report based upon the pre-created lists from the sources listed above.
+SCA tools do not perform static or dynamic analysis of the code within the third-party components themselves, they report based on the pre-created lists from the sources listed above.

-SCA tools therefore do not evaluate the security of the components within your application while they run; instead they analyze your list of dependencies, cross reference them against their list of known-vulnerable dependencies, then report the matching dependencies are their findings.
+SCA tools therefore do not evaluate the security of the components within your application while they run; instead, they analyze your list of dependencies, cross reference them against their list of known-vulnerable dependencies, and then report the matching dependencies are their findings.

 Quality of Results

-You will never have time to action every result; thus prioritization is critical.
+You will never have time to act on every result; thus prioritization is critical.

 Comprehensive Security